Survival Food Storage — Buy or DIY?

 Before choosing to purchase any ready-made meal kits, make sure to research more than just the price; look at ingredients, length of storability, quantity and calorie load in each meal.

-Home canning is a time-honored method of putting food aside.
-Done correctly, it can provide you with hundreds of foods, including jams, meats, vegetables and even some desserts.
-It’s easy to learn, and while it requires the biggest time commitment, it also arguably offers the highest return on your investment — especially if you have your own garden.
+Canning as a method of food preservation is easy to learn, and while it requires the biggest time commitment, it also arguably offers the highest return on your investment — especially if you have your own garden.
 With a few solid sessions of canning, you can eat fresh food both in and out of season.
+And home canning will preserve your food for a long period of time.
+It’s a great way to extend the shelf life of fresh food.

 The best way to maximize your home canning is to put up foods you’ll eat, use food that you’ve grown or raised yourself, and rotate your stock, eating your oldest food first.
 Canned food can last at least 18 months; many experienced home canners say it can last far longer than that if you’ve performed the process correctly.